Swapnesh-Devaraj/News-App/README.md

 ## Performance Considerations

 - Images are cached both in memory and on disk
-- Grid view uses lazy loading
+- Grid view uses lazy loading with pagination
 - Images are resized for thumbnails
 - Efficient state management with BLoC
 - Proper error handling and fallbacks
+- Pull-to-refresh for data updates
+- Infinite scrolling with optimized loading